rgehrsitz/rex/docs/EVOLUTION_REFERENCE.md

 - Redis Pub/Sub is durable, queued, or exactly-once.
 It is a best-effort transport and does not expose queue lag.
-- The current Otto integration is a sandbox or safe for untrusted scripts.
+- Executable extension code is available; JavaScript was removed in M6.
 - A malformed but syntactically valid ruleset has fully defined business semantics until the language-validation work below is complete.

 ### Current decisions

-- Scripts are for trusted rulesets only and remain disabled by default.
+- Script fields and brace-form calls are rejected by all compiler contracts;
+  legacy script opcodes are rejected at artifact load.
 - NATS and other transports wait until the subscription/transport boundary is independent of the Redis implementation.
 - A generated, per-ruleset application is out of scope; Rex deploys bytecode